 Laser Skin Tightening

 Although stretch marks can be difficult to completely remove, Laser Skin Tightening delivers a significant improvement in their appearance.
-The treatment utilises cutting edge technology to heat the deeper layers of skin tissue encouraging collagen production but also causing collagen and elastin fibers to tighten.
-This tightening causes the skin to retract and creates a more taught and toned appearance.
-This minimally invasive treatment requires mild sedation and is an effective, gentle option with minimal downtime and scaring.
+The treatment utilises cutting-edge technology to heat the deeper layers of skin tissue encouraging collagen production but also causing collagen and elastin fibres to tighten.
+This tightening causes the skin to retract and creates a more taut and toned appearance.
+This minimally invasive treatment requires mild sedation and is an effective, gentle option with minimal downtime and scarring.
 The Laser Skin Tightening procedure is a great choice for those who wish to treat stretch marks with the added bonus of smoothing out areas of slight excess fat and loose skin.